-NEPA is one of the most centrally located regions in the United States, with more than 51 million people living within 200 miles of the region!
+Northeastern Pennsylvania (NEPA) is one of the most centrally located regions in the United States.
+More than 51 million people live within 200 miles of our region!

 NEPA offers quick access to big cities, has affordable living, safe neighborhoods, and an abundance of recreational activities for you and your family to enjoy!